iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___8.0.7/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 3 reviews"/>
 </p>

+> OK, but not live tracking like many other delivery companies.<br> :date: __2021-06-05 09:58:56__

+> It's a shame they don't read instructions on where to deliver your parcel if you are not at home<br> :date: __2021-06-03 10:27:49__

+> App is useful.
+However, I wish that you could delete parcels at any time, even if it hasn't been delivered yet.<br> :date: __2021-06-02 20:12:17__

 > It is OK, but sometimes the tracking isn't updated and when booking a redelivery it says it is still pending<br> :date: __2021-05-29 14:24:40__